-No water wells or piezometers are present at DVT.
+No potable or non-potable water wells or piezometers are present at DVT.

 15. Non-stormwater discharges subject to an effluent limitation guideline listed in MSGP Table 2-2.

 At this time, aircraft deicing does not occur at DVT.
 Glycol-based deicing fluids are not used or stored at DVT.
 MSGP Table 2-2 Sector S effluent guidelines are not applicable to DVT.